mashastav31/Data-Visualization/README.md

 ##### Visualization

-What is now a one page visualization (as per assignment), could be broken down to a few.
+What now is a one page visualization (as per assignment), could be broken down to a few.
 Datacenters --> Rooms in a selected DC --> Room view --> TOR profile.

 ##### Database

-With real-world database, cells would eventually fill up with life dynamic data.
+With real-world database, cells would eventually fill up with life, dynamic data.
 I would love to add a profile feature for an Admin (maybe a regular profile to for general access), who will be able to update, add and clear racks.

 ##### Code